RuthAngus/kepler_kinematics/README.md

 To calculate velocities:
 ----------------------

+For individual stars, run through Demo_Notebook.ipynb.
+For many stars, follow instructions for running on the cluster below.

-*ssh into cluster and navigate to aviary_tests/aviary.
+-ssh into cluster and navigate to aviary_tests/aviary.
-*Create a new run_.py file and a new pymc3_multi_star.py or edit the get_velocities_general.py.
+-Create a new run_.py file and a new pymc3_multi_star.py or edit the get_velocities_general.py.
-*Change the upper and lower indices in the run file, depending on how many stars you want to run on.
+-Change the upper and lower indices in the run file, depending on how many stars you want to run on.
-*Change the directory and data file in code/get_velocities_general.py *The data file must contain ra, ra_error, dec, dec_error, parallax, parallax_error, pmra, pmra_error, pmdec, pmdec_error.
+-Change the directory and data file in code/get_velocities_general.py -The data file must contain ra, ra_error, dec, dec_error, parallax, parallax_error, pmra, pmra_error, pmdec, pmdec_error.
-*Create a new .sh file and do module load slurm, sbatch <.sh file>.
+-Create a new .sh file and do module load slurm, sbatch <.sh file>.
-*To watch progress: tail -f slurm-.out
+-To watch progress: tail -f slurm-.out

 kepler_kinematics
 ======